ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.11
+### Release 2.0.12

- - Added support for BigDecimals in :object mode.
+ - Fixed problem compiling with latest version of Rubinius.

 ## <a name="description">Description</a>